-The monitor boasts a pair of USB-C ports, but only one can handle video and the tiny glyphs that make that apparent are all-but-impossible to see because the ports are on the device's rear behind its stand.
+The monitor boasts a pair of USB-C ports, but only one can handle video and the tiny glyphs that make that apparent are all-but-impossible to see because the ports are on the device's rear and are hidden by its stand.
 Yes, I could have read the manual, but the M8 is a monitor, a class of device I think it is reasonable to assume plugs and plays.

 The USB-C cable that Samsung supplies with the monitor is of miserly length so it's hard to arrange a desktop around the M8.
 Whether that's a casualty of Samsung being a bit cheap, or the vagaries of USB-C cables, or both, is hard to divine.
-At least the cable can carry power to a laptop.
-But it and the monitor could not automatically detect a Mac I plugged in for some variety.
+At least the cable can carry power to a laptop so the monitor can charge a PC.
+But the cable and monitor could not automatically detect a Mac I plugged in for some extra testing.

 Once I figured out the M8's foibles, which meant ignoring its role as a PC alternative, I enjoyed having it around.
 I found that a monitor which includes a Smart TV interface draws a pleasingly sharper line between work and play by removing my PC as a distraction while watching videos.